Find out what others at UHN are doing to help green healthcare. Remember, imitation is the greatest form of flattery.

 Carol, along with Sylvia from Volunteer Services, detached the holey thingies, un-perforated the paper and, voila, found herself with 4,400 sheets of “free” paper.
 That’s 4,400 sheets of paper that won’t be wasted and that 9B won’t have to buy.
 And that’s just another small of example of the great things our green team does.

-Kelly Campbell GREEN TEAM CHAMPION
+Kelly Campbell – GREEN WALL OF FAME

 Toronto Rehab Institute